 On the road to Confirmation, we help students learn to express and articulate their faith through various ways like service, art, words, and prayer.
 Each student is asked to put together a project that expresses their unique faith in preparation for confirmation.
 During 9th grade, students will:

-Students will also attend a day retreat offered for confirmation students on April 10th at King of Kings.
+Students will also attend a retreat offered for confirmation students at Camp Wapo on Feb.
+25/26th.
 Retreats offer a longer time frame to explore what we’ve learned about God and our faith, and give us the opportunity to get to know what to expect in high school ministries.

 9th Grade Confirmation Services